cOpEtriNe/LuckyBlocksGUI/README.md

  ## Changelog

- Script is V1.5, New Things:
+ Script is V1.6, New Things:

- * Added chams
- * Added The ability to show HumanoidRootPart
+ * Added Clientside Headless
- * Added Get Diamond blocks
+ * Added Galaxy blocks button
- * Renamed Strafe to Walkspeed
+ * Added a exploit to get free weapons
+ * Added Panic Mode (broken, bot was supposed to walk off the map to save you)

 that is all for this update.

-Sorry about this update being really small, i just didnt feel like updating today.